Jennifer Finnigan

-Jennifer Christina Finnigan (born August 22, 1979) is a Canadian actress, best known for her role as Bridget Forrester in the American soap opera The Bold and the Beautiful from 2000 to 2004, for which she won three Daytime Emmy Awards for Outstanding Younger Actress in a Drama Series.
+Jennifer Christina Finnigan (born August 22, 1979) is a Canadian actress.
+She is known for her role as Bridget Forrester in the American soap opera The Bold and the Beautiful from 2000 to 2004, for which she won three Daytime Emmy Awards for Outstanding Younger Actress in a Drama Series.
 She also appeared on the CBS legal drama Close to Home (2005–2007) and the ABC sitcom Better with You (2010–2011).
 Finnigan also starred on the FX series Tyrant (2014–2016).
 She later starred in the CBS sci-fi drama Salvation (2017–2018).

 Early life and education

 Finnigan was born in Montreal, Quebec.
 She is the daughter of Diane Rioux Finnigan, and popular radio personality Jack Finnigan, who was a fixture on CJAD radio in Montreal from 1972 to 2005.
 She attended The Sacred Heart School of Montreal, a Catholic, all-girl private school from which she graduated in 1996.